San Francisco 49ers: Jim Harbaugh years (2011–2014)

 The 49ers sponsored Measure J, which appeared on the June 8, 2010, Santa Clara ballot, to build a new stadium as the future home of the San Francisco 49ers in that city.
 The measure passed with 58.2% of the total vote.
-This was seen as the first step for the 49ers stadium relocation to a new venue to be built in Santa Clara.
+This was seen as the first step for the 49ers' move to a venue to be built in Santa Clara.

 The 68,490-seat venue, Levi's Stadium, landed rights for its first event.
 The stadium was home to the Fight Hunger Bowl.

 On the 49ers website, the team's owner, businessman John York had a letter stating that after a stadium is constructed in Santa Clara, the team would retain its name "San Francisco" even though the team would no longer be located within Metro San Francisco.

 United States Senator Dianne Feinstein and other leaders threatened an attempt to prevent the team from using "San Francisco" or the "49ers" in the team name, but probably would not have succeeded without changes to state or federal law.

-York later confirmed in a press conference on November 9, 2011, that the team would build a new state of the art stadium in Santa Clara in time for the 2014 season.
-Groundbreaking for the new stadium took place on April 19, 2012.
+York confirmed in a press conference on November 9, 2011, that the team would build a state-of-the-art stadium in Santa Clara in time for the 2014 season.
+Ground was broken for the new stadium on April 19, 2012.

-On May 8, 2013, the NFL's San Francisco 49ers announced that San Francisco-based Levi Strauss & Co. had purchased the naming rights to their new stadium in Santa Clara.
-The naming rights deal calls for Levi's to pay $220.3 million to the city of Santa Clara and the 49ers over 20 years, with an option to extend the deal for another five years for around $75 million.
+On May 8, 2013, the 49ers announced that San Francisco-based Levi Strauss & Co. had purchased the naming rights to the new stadium.
+The deal calls for Levi's to pay $220.3 million to the city of Santa Clara and the 49ers over 20 years, with an option to extend the deal for another five years for around $75 million.

 Jim Tomsula was hired on January 14, 2015, to replace Jim Harbaugh.
 Subsequently, Geep Chryst was promoted to offensive coordinator and Eric Mangini was hired as defensive coordinator.
 On March 10, 2015, All-Pro linebacker Patrick Willis announced his retirement from the NFL due to repeated injuries to both feet.
 A week later on March 17, linebacker Chris Borland, Patrick Willis' presumed replacement, announced his retirement from the NFL due to fears of the effects of head trauma.
 These two retirements left the 49ers linebackers position group weakened as they headed into an offseason under first year head coach Jim Tomsula.
 Two other developments during the 49ers off season, the retirements of starters defensive end Justin Smith, and right tackle Anthony Davis, and the uncertainty of linebacker Aldon Smith's availability due to his legal issues.